Jamie Dornan And Amelia Warner Not Affected By ‘Fifty Shades’ Actor’s Alleged Romance With Dakota Johnson

 Meanwhile, reports revealed that all the Jamie Dornan and Dakota Johnson romance rumors do not bother Amelia Warner at all.
 Despite all the allegations that the Fifty Shades Freed actor is cheating on her with his co-star, the 35-year-old English actress is confident that her husband’s heart only belongs to her, so she has no reason to worry about anything.

-To prove a point, Jamie Dornan has been bringing his wife in all major red carpet events to remind everyone that there is certainly no trouble in paradise.
-Although the 35-year-old Irish actor only had his eyes on Amelia Warner, he made sure to do his job by posing with his on-screen leading lady as well.
+To prove a point, Jamie Dornan has been bringing his wife to all major red carpet events to remind everyone that there is certainly no trouble in paradise.
+Although the 35-year-old Irish actor only has his eyes on Amelia Warner, he made sure to do his job by posing with his on-screen leading lady as well.
 Them being comfortable with one other is enough proof that there is no bad blood going on.

 [Featured Image by Shutterstock]